ghostidentity/nitropihsm/readme.md

 Parameters: input=data
 ```
 ## External Integration
 You can use the public_key.pem generated on Step 4 within your own program to encrypt text data.
 The encrypted data should be base64-encoded before sending it to the /decrypt endpoint for decryption.
-Check the "external" folder/
+Check the "integration" folder/

+## Nitropi Utility tool
+The nitropi program, is a handy tool that you can bind to system environment variable on windows 11 OS, x64 bit.
+It can perform encryption and decryption.

 ## Notes:
 Replace {raspberrypi_ip} with the actual IP address of your Raspberry Pi.